-If You See Me (a.k.a.
-Do Yourself A Favor) was first released without Prince input as Do Yourself A Favor, by Jesse Johnson (on Shockadelica, 1986), but the first release containing input by Prince, recorded much earlier, was in two versions (instrumental and vocal) on a 1992 reissue of 94 East's first collection of studio recordings Minneapolis Genius, featuring Prince on guitar.
+Do Yourself A Favor (a.k.a.
+If You See Me) was first released without Prince input by Jesse Johnson (on Shockadelica in 1986), but the first release containing input by Prince, recorded much earlier as If You See Me, was in two versions (instrumental and vocal) on a 1992 reissue of 94 East’s first collection of studio recordings Minneapolis Genius, featuring Prince on guitar.
 Prince’s 1982 version of Do Yourself A Favor was released in 2019 as the eighth track on the Vault Tracks part 2 disc of a Super Deluxe Edition edition of the 1999 album.

-The track has featured on every subsequent collection of 94 East's early recordings.
-In 1995 both versions were included on Symbolic Beginning (re-released in 1999 as The Legends Collection).
+94 East’s version was included on various collections of this band’s early recordings.
+In 1995 the vocal and the instrumental versions were included on Symbolic Beginning (re-released in 1999 as The Legends Collection).
 In 2000 the vocal version was included as the seventh track on 94 East Featuring Prince.

 Pepé Willie later recounted that Prince was unhappy with his guitar playing at one part of the track and asked the next day if he could re-record a section of his part; Willie arranged with the studio for this to happen while Willie himself played golf.
 Due to a change in the recording equipment’s EQ levels (which had been changed for another artist’s recording session), Prince’s re-recorded guitar segment is audibly different than his guitar on the rest of the track.